AndriiStepura/uat-cypress-with-cucumber/README.md

 ---

 #### If npx cypress open show empty window
-Check Node version, in my case it was below supported, so welcome to
+Check Node version, in my case it was below supported, welcome to [Highly recommended preconditions](#highly-recommended-preconditions)